Boeing capsule launches to wrong orbit, skips space station

 Friday’s blastoff from Cape Canaveral Air Force Station started flawlessly as the Atlas V rocket lifted off with the Starliner just before sunrise.
 But a half-hour into the flight, the trouble became apparent.

 Ground controllers tried to send up commands to get the spacecraft in its proper orbit, but the signals did not get there and by then it was too late.
-The capsule tried to fix its position, burning too much fuel for the spacecraft to safely make it to the space station for a Saturday rendezvous.
+The capsule tried to fix its position, burning too much fuel for the spacecraft to safely make it to the space station on Saturday for a weeklong stay.

 All three astronauts assigned to the first Starliner crew were at control centers for the launch: Mike Fincke and Nicole Mann, both with NASA, and Boeing’s Chris Ferguson, who commanded the last shuttle mission.
 He’s now a test pilot astronaut for Boeing and one of the Starliner’s key developers.